Notary Services

 Need a document notarized?

 Geauga County Public Library provides free notary services at the Library’s six branches.
 Library notary services are intended for simple one- to two-page documents that do not require specialized expertise; this limitation is put in place to protect both the Library and those involved in the service.
-For questions about this service, please contact our Administrative Center for more information.
+For questions, please contact our Administrative Center for more information.

 Items that we cannot notarize include: